-Aim at whiteflies One of the worst pests of late summer is the whitefly, a small white insect slightly bigger than a gnat.
+One of the worst pests of late summer is the whitefly, a small white insect slightly bigger than a gnat.
 Clouds of them will fly up from a heavily infested plant when it is shaken.
 Both the adults and the immature whiteflies feed on the plant by sucking the sap from the foliage.
 Infested plants will have a sickly appearance and dull leaves.
 A black deposit called sooty mold often appears, and leaves may turn yellow and fall off.
 Sooty mold may also be caused by other sucking insects such as aphids and scale.

 Whiteflies are somewhat selective in what they feed on – often infesting hibiscus, cleome, lantana, mallow, poinsettia, gardenia, Confederate rose and many bedding plants.
 When spraying, pay careful attention to thorough coverage on the most heavily infested plants.
 Repeat applications as necessary.

 Plants heavily infested with whiteflies also may be cut back to reduce insect population levels.
 Just be sure to discard the clippings.
 In addition, as a last resort, low-value landscape plants – such as bedding plants – may be pulled up and disposed of.